goschevski/fronty/readme.md

-#Boilerplate
+#Fronty

-This is my boilerplate for starting new projects.
+Fronty is a boilerplate for starting new front-end projects.

 ## Sass

 #### Installation

-I'm are using compass framework and compass-normalize plugin for styling.
+It's using compass framework and compass-normalize plugin for styling.
 So after you install ruby install sass, compass and compass-normalize plugin.

 ```
 $ sudo gem install sass --pre